-A good example of this is Bumble’s Instagram page.
-Their page provide value to their users through entertainment.
-It also post funny memes, quotes and conversations that are all about online dating.
-And they also have a cohesive aesthetic, a specific font and color scheme.
+A good example of this is Bumble's Instagram page.
+Their page provides value to their users through entertainment.
+It also posts funny memes, quotes, and conversations that are all about online dating.
+And they also have a cohesive aesthetic, a specific font, and color scheme.
 Followers instantly recognize the posts as being from Bumble.

 There are a few things to consider when choosing appropriate influencers: